flwyd/adventofcode/README.md

 and the solution for each day is in its own subdirectory.
 Each day also has `input.example.txt`, taken from the problem description and the same for all participants, and `input.actual.txt`, specific to my AoC user.
 If you’d like to compare my output to yours, make sure to use the same input file for both.
+Each day’s solution is generally a standalone program which takes input either on standard input (2020) or one or more input files on the command line (2021).

 I generally use Advent of Code as an opportunity to get experience with a language that I don’t yet know well.
 You’re welcome to take inspiration from the